rdv0011/pose/README.md

 ### Healthcare

-1) Detecting anomalies in the human spine:
+1) Detecting anomalies in the human spine on still images:
 <img src="sample-images/pose-result-scoliosis.png?sanitize=true&raw=true" />
-2) Guiding for healthcare exercises.
+2) Health and fitness guide.

-### Home security and automation
+### Home security and automation (not related to mobile phones)

-a) Detecting if onwers at home and check if all the equipment is switched off (iron / owen).
+a) Detecting if people at home and check if all the equipment is switched off (iron / owen).
-b) Locating people inside the living area and providng automation (turn on lights / music / tv)
+b) Locating people inside the living area and do automation (turn on lights / music / tv)